HosseinZaredar/Self-Driving-GAIL/README.md

 </div>

 Three learning signals are used to train the model:
-- **Generative Adversarial Imitaion Learning**: The model learns from the rewards predicted by a Discriminator that tries to distinguish bewteen expert driving behavior and that of the agent.
+- **Generative Adversarial Imitation Learning**: The model learns from the rewards predicted by a Discriminator that tries to distinguish bewteen expert driving behavior and that of the agent [[5]](#5).
-- **Behavioral Clonining**: The agent has direct access to the expert dataset and learns to imitate expert decisions through supervised learning [[5]](#5).
+- **Behavioral Clonining**: The agent has direct access to the expert dataset and learns to imitate expert decisions through supervised learning [[6]](#6).
 - **Explicit Rewards**: In order to help the model avoid obstacles and keep the vehicle in its lane, a negative reward is produced whenever a lane invasion occures.

 ## Network Architecure

-**Agent Network**: A shared network is used for Actor and Critic modules of the PPO agent.
-The model processes the camera images separately, and fuses then these sensory informations to get a unified state vector.
+**Agent Network**: A shared network is used for the Actor and the Critic modules of the PPO agent.
+The model processes the camera images separately, and then fuses these sensory informations to get a unified state vector.
 Then, based on the given high-level command, one head of the model is chosen to generate the control signals and the state value.

 <br>